krakero/firetower/README.md

 ## Documentation

-You'll find the documentation for this package online at [https://firetower.dev/docs](https://firetower.dev/docs).
+You can find full documentation at [https://firetower.dev/docs](https://firetower.dev/docs).